-Based on its assessment of HA EnergySource, EnergySource and Hudson Ranch, the Company determined that while these entities are variable interest entities under ASC 810, the Company is not the primary beneficiary of any of these entities as the Company does not have the power to direct the most important decision making related to the most significant activities of those entities.
-Similarly, HA EnergySource is not the primary beneficiary of EnergySource and EnergySource is not the primary beneficiary of Hudson Ranch.
-Therefore, the Company is not required to consolidate any of these entities.
+The distribution and redemption transaction did not impact the Company's determination that the Company and HA EnergySource are not the primary beneficiary of EnergySource and EnergySource is not the primary beneficiary of Hudson Ranch.
+Based on its assessment of EnergySource and Hudson Ranch, the Company determined that while these entities are variable interest entities under ASC 810, the Company and HA EnergySource are not the primary beneficiary of these entities as the Company does not have the power to direct the most important decision making related to the most significant activities of Energy Source or Hudson Ranch.
+Similarly, EnergySource is not the primary beneficiary of Hudson Ranch.
+Therefore, the Company does not consolidate Energy Source or Hudson Ranch.